cjacker/opensource-toolchain-esp8266/README.md

 user2.4096.new.4.bin--->0x81000
 ```

-You may be confused which one is the correct answer should I choose when running `gen_misc.sh`, I will answer this question in below section.
+You may be confused which one should choose when running `gen_misc.sh`, I will explain it next section.

 # Programming